-68A(2)(c)(vii) Outline programs, services and strategies to effectively identify all dangerous dogs, menacing dogs and restricted breed dogs in that district and to ensure that those dogs are kept in compliance with this Act and the regulations

-- also addresses 68A(2)(a),(c)(i),(c)(ii),(d),(f)
+68A(2)(c)(vii) Outline programs, services and strategies to effectively identify all dangerous dogs, menacing dogs and restricted breed dogs in that district and to ensure that those dogs are kept in compliance with this Act and the regulations - also addresses 68A(2)(a), (c)(i), (c)(ii), (d), (f)

-As of April 2021 there are four declared menacing dogs registered with Council.
+As of April 2021 there are four declared menacing dogs registered with council.

-This small number of dogs were declared menacing due to either a dog rush or a dog attack.
+There is only a small population of dogs that were declared menacing as a result of either a dog rush or dog attack.
 Council will annually inspect all properties that keep a declared dog to ensure that they are compliant with their requirements.

-- A restricted breed dog declaration is listed on Council's Animal Registration form; - Impounded dogs that are destroyed in relation to Section 84TA, TB and TC are entered via the Victorian Declared Dog Registry (VDDR) website; and - Details of Council declared dangerous and menacing dogs are entered on the VDDR website.
+A restricted breed dog declaration is listed on Council's Animal Registration form.
+Details of Council declared dangerous and menacing dogs are entered on the VDDR website.

+Impounded dogs that are destroyed in relation to Section 84TA, TB and TC are entered via the Victorian Declared Dog Registry (VDDR) website.